After Pérez’s shoe delay, León and Boston sock it to Indians

+BOSTON (AP) — Cleveland reliever Oliver Pérez broke a spike loose on his shoe, and three batters later, the Boston Red Sox broke the game open.

-Boston (AP) — Sandy León hit a three-run homer off Oliver Pérez after the Indians reliever caused an odd stoppage asking for new footwear, J.D.
-Martinez homered twice and the Boston Red Sox beat Cleveland 12-5 Monday.
+Sandy León hit a three-run homer off Pérez after he caused an odd stoppage asking for new footwear, J.D.
+Martinez homered twice and the Red Sox beat the Indians 12-5 Monday.

+He said after the game that the toe spike came loose when he was grooming the mound getting ready for the first batter he faced.

+“It never happened to me before,” he said.
+“It’s kind of funny.
+It’s part of the game.”

+León, who is known for his defense and calling games behind the plate, came in hitting just .167 with one homer and five RBIs.

+“He can say all he wants about the defense and calling games, that’s what he cares about,” Red Sox manager Cora said.
+“But not really, he wants to contribute offensively and today he did.”

-Jackie Bradley Jr. added two RBI doubles, and Mookie Betts and Xander Bogaerts each had two hits and scored twice for the Red Sox, who have won 18 of 26.
+Bradley added another RBI double, and Mookie Betts and Bogaerts each had two hits and scored twice for the Red Sox, who have won 18 of 26.

 Boston held a moment of silence and showed highlights of former player Bill Buckner, who died Monday.
 He was 69.